 But what if they don’t?

 This all said, some dogs just don’t like or understand fetch.
 Sometimes it’s the breed – a terrier might be great at running to the toy, getting hold of it and bringing it back, and then refuse to drop it.
-Unlike retrievers, bred to bring game back, terriers were more commonly bred to kill pests, so it’s no surprise they have different instincts.
-You can still enjoy fetch with these dogs, you just might need to approach it differently.
+Unlike retrievers, bred to bring a game back, terriers were more commonly bred to kill pests, so it’s no surprise they have different instincts.
+You can still enjoy fetching with these dogs, you just might need to approach it differently.

 One suggestion is to have two toys on the go, and swap them.
 This may work (or you might end up with one lost in a field) but it’s definitely a good starting point if the issue is at the point of exchange.

 Of course, some dogs just don’t understand why you’re throwing their toy all the way over there.
 In this case, start small – and get something specific for the game of fetch, that is only used in this way.
 Start by rolling it a couple of feet away and see if you can get them interested that way.

 If they go for the ball but struggle to carry it, it’s worth keeping an eye on their teeth – if they’re a puppy, they may be teething, whereas an older dog may have sore joints.
 Make sure you can’t see any decay through – a reluctance to use the mouth can be a sign of this.

 It may just be that your dog doesn’t like fetch – and that’s fine!
 Make sure to find something they do enjoy – perhaps tug of war, agility tricks or similar activities – that will let them gain the above benefits of showing off, indulging their instincts and, most importantly, getting time with you.